tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 3.1 Test Types (non-normative)

 There are four types of Tests: `Validation`, `Issue`, `Measure`, and `Amendment`.
 Each Test is intended to examine just one specific aspect of data quality.
-Tests are assembled into Test suites (`Policies`) that assess the fitness of data for a specific use.
+Tests are assembled into Test suites (`Policies`) that assess the fitness of data for a specific use (`Use Case`).

-**Validation Tests** can be thought of as fact-checking.
+**`Validation` Tests** can be thought of as fact-checking.
 They compare the data against known standards or rules. `Validation` Tests examine the values of one or more [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) against a `Criterion` for quality.
 An example is [VALIDATION_COUNTRYCODE_STANDARD](../../terms/bdqtest/index.md#VALIDATION_COUNTRYCODE_STANDARD) where `dwc:countryCode` is checked against a `sourceAuthority` for validity.

-**Issue Tests** can be thought of as warning flags.
+**`Issue` Tests** can be thought of as warning flags.
 They don't necessarily mean the data are wrong, but they highlight something that might be a problem for some users.
 For example, [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../../terms/bdqtest/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY) alerts users to a `NotEmpty` value that should be examined against their `Data Quality Needs`.

-**Measure Tests** can be thought of as metrics. `Measure` Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
+**`Measure` Tests** can be thought of as metrics. `Measure` Tests either count things, or assert that data evaluate as fit for some use (COMPLETE), or not fit for some use (NOT_COMPLETE).
 An example is [MEASURE_VALIDATIONTESTS_NOTCOMPLIANT](../../terms/bdqtest/index.md#MEASURE_VALIDATIONTESTS_NOTCOMPLIANT), which returns the number of Tests of Type `Validation` that had a response of "NOT_COMPLIANT" on a record.

-**Amendment Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
+**`Amendment` Tests** can be thought of as suggestions for improvement. `Amendment` Tests examine the values of [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021) and may propose changes or additions to improve the quality.
 An example is [AMENDMENT_COUNTRYCODE_STANDARDIZED](../../terms/bdqtest/index.md#AMENDMENT_COUNTRYCODE_STANDARDIZED), where a valid ISO country code could be inferred.

 ### 3.2 Test Inputs and Outputs (non-normative)